dijit-tech/ServerlessComplexEventScheduling/README.md

 - 1. **Create a Holiday Calendar**: Define your holiday calendar in Systems Manager.
 [Guide to create calendars](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-calendar.html).The Calendar is either DEFAULT_OPEN or DEFAULT_CLOSED.
 For holiday calendar, we will keep the calendar DEFAULT_OPEN.
 A Calendar has events with a specific start and end times.
 These events are used to trigger EventBridge - at the start of the event, transitioning from Open to Closed and at the end of the event, transitioning from Closed to Open.

-- 2. **Create an automation document**: [Systems Manager Automation] (https://docs.aws.amazon.com/systems-manager-automation-runbooks/latest/userguide/automation-ref-sys.html) documents or runbooks help define a series of steps that can be done on your infrastructure and supports a wide range of AWS infrastructure APIs.
+- 2. **Create an automation document**: [Systems Manager Automation](https://docs.aws.amazon.com/systems-manager-automation-runbooks/latest/userguide/automation-ref-sys.html) documents or runbooks help define a series of steps that can be done on your infrastructure and supports a wide range of AWS infrastructure APIs.
 Automations also support workflows using the new Visual design tool and can be used for manual steps such as an approval before the change event can start.

+You will find "Automations" under "Change Management" section.
+* Click on "Create Runbook"
+* Explore the new visual design interface.
+You can get more details on different elements of the runbook [here](https://docs.aws.amazon.com/systems-manager/latest/userguide/automation-documents.html)
+* For our runbook, click on the "{} Code" button and paste the code below:

 ```
     {